 To get your Graduated Business License in St. Louis, you need to:

 At first glance, applying for a license and purchasing business insurance might seem tedious.
-After all, there’s a lot of paperwork involved.
+After all, there’s a lot of paperwork involved in getting your contractor license.

 But, the benefits greatly outweigh any hassles.
 With a Missouri contractor’s license, you can grow your business, take on bigger jobs, and earn more in the long run.

-It’s worth the time it takes to make yourself official!
+It’s worth the time it takes to make yourself official with a license!

 Monthly payment calculations (i) do not include initial premium down payment and (ii) may vary by state, insurance provider, and nature of your business.
 Averages based on Q1 2020 data of 10% of our total policies sold.